X-ray Response of the Fully-Depleted, p-Channel SiSeRO-CCD: X-ray Response and Charge Transport

 \subsection{Fe-55 Measurements}

 To evaluate the energy resolution of the SiSeRO-CCD, a series of exposures were acquired using an $^{55}$Fe source under the operating conditions described in Sec.~\ref{sec:methods/params}, using NDR with 100 samples per pixel.
-This measurement focuses on the Mn $K_{\alpha}$ (5.9~keV) and $K_{\beta}$ (6.5~keV) photo-absorption peaks produced by the decay of $^{55}$Fe.
+This measurement focuses on the Mn $K_{\alpha}$ (5.9~keV) and $K_{\beta}$ (6.5~keV) emission lines produced following the decay of $^{55}$Fe.

 To assess the noise performance of the SiSeRO CCD, we analyzed the pixel value distribution in the overscan region.
-The overscan does not contain any illuminated pixels, so all recorded signal arises from spurious charge.
+The overscan does not contain any illuminated pixels, so all recorded signal arises from the serial register~\cite{haro_measurement_2016}.
 Figure~\ref{fig:overscan-peaks} shows the pixel value distribution from the overscan region of a 100-sample NDR image.
 The presence of well-resolved multi-electron peaks demonstrates that the SiSeRO amplifier can resolve individual charge carriers.
-Fitting the first four peaks (0$e^{-}$, 1$e^{-}$, 2$e^{-}$, 3$e^{-}$) yields a single-pixel noise of $\sigma_{e}=0.181\pm0.003~e^{-}$.
+Fitting the first four peaks (0$e^{-}$, 1$e^{-}$, 2$e^{-}$, 3$e^{-}$) yields a readout noise of $\sigma_{e}=0.181\pm0.003~e^{-}$.

 For the front-illuminated device used in this work, $^{55}$Fe interactions occur within the first $\sim$30~$\mu\mathrm{m}$ of the front surface.
 At these interaction depths, charge diffusion is minimal, and charge is typically collected in a single pixel or a small number of neighboring pixels.
-To evaluate the energy response of the SiSeRO CCD, we restrict our analysis to single-pixel events, which provide the most direct probe of the intrinsic energy resolution of the amplifier.
+To evaluate the energy response of the SiSeRO CCD, we restrict our analysis to single-pixel events, minimizing the effect of charge sharing among neighboring pixels on the reconstructed peak width.

 After averaging the NDR samples and applying a row-wise overscan subtraction, the images are processed to extract X-ray events.
 Events are reconstructed from the corrected image, and only single-pixel events are retained to construct the spectrum.
 The energy scale is calibrated by anchoring the photoabsorption peaks to the Mn~$K_{\alpha}$ and Mn~$K_{\beta}$ emission lines.
 The resulting spectrum is shown in Fig.~\ref{fig:100-sample-peaks}.
 Each peak is fit with a single Gaussian distribution, where the width of the distribution, $\sigma$, corresponds to the energy resolution.
-To convert to units of electrons, we use an average ionization energy of $\sim 3.74$~eV/$e^{-}$, which is consistent for silicon cooled to 130~K~\cite{ramanathan_ionization, damic-m_collaboration_precision_2022}.
+To convert to units of electrons, we use an average ionization energy of $\sim 3.74$~eV/$e^{-}$, which is consistent for silicon cooled to 130~K~\cite{rodrigues2021absolute, ramanathan_ionization, damic-m_collaboration_precision_2022}.

 For single-pixel X-ray events, we measure an energy resolution of 128~eV FWHM (corresponding to $\sigma = 54 \pm 0.9$~eV, or $14.6 \pm 0.25~e^{-}$) for the Mn~$K_{\alpha}$ emission line.
 This resolution demonstrates that the SiSeRO amplifier achieves performance close to the intrinsic charge resolution expected for silicon CCDs at 5.9~keV.